MPoL-dev/visread/_sources/tutorials/rescale_AS209_weights.md

     print(ID, "{:.2f}".format(sigma_rescale_factors[ID]))
 ```

-If you wanted to use these visibilities for forward modeling or [Regularized Maximum Likelihood (RML) imaging](https://mpol-dev.github.io/MPoL/), you will want to read and export the correctly flagged and rescaled visibilities and convert baselines to kilolambda.
+If you wanted to use these visibilities for forward modeling or [Regularized Maximum Likelihood (RML) imaging](https://mpol-dev.github.io/MPoL/), you will want to read and export the correctly flagged and rescaled visibilities and convert baselines to lambda.